KD-VLP: Improving End-to-End Vision-and-Language Pretraining with Object Knowledge Distillation: Experiments

 \subsection{Downstream Tasks}

-As in prior works, we evaluate our approach by finetuning it over a set of well-established vision-language understanding tasks, including image-text retrieval, visual entailment (VE), natural language visual reasoning (NLVR$^2$), VQA, and VCR.
-During finetuning, we first initialize the visual backbone and Transformer network with the parameters we pretrained, and then apply a specific learnable head for each task.
-Similarly, the entire network is finetuned with downstream task-specific loss in an end-to-end manner.
-In this work, we mainly focus on performance comparison with SOHO, Pixel-Bert, E2E-VLP, and ViLT since they are the E2E pretraining methods as ours.
+As in prior works, we evaluate our approach by finetuning it over a set of well-established VL understanding tasks, including image-text retrieval, visual entailment (VE), natural language visual reasoning (NLVR$^2$), VQA, and VCR.
+During finetuning, we compound a specific learnable head with the pretrained visual backbone and Transformer, then finetune the entire network with downstream task-specific loss in an E2E fashion.
+In this work, we mainly compare performance with SOHO, Pixel-Bert, E2E-VLP, and ViLT since they are the E2E pretraining as ours.
 Besides, several representative two-step pretraining approaches are also selected to compare without loss of generality.
-Next, we will depict the problem setting, finetuning strategies, and performance comparison for each task in detail.
+Next, we will depict results analysis for each task and leave finetuning experiment setups in Suppl.

-\paragraph{Image-Text Retrieval:} The image-text retrieval typically includes two sub-tasks: image-retrieval (\textbf{IR}) aims to retrieval an image when given a specific caption and text-retrieval (\textbf{TR}) is on the contrary.
-We perform experiments on both Flickr30k~\cite{plummer2015flickr30k} and MSCOCO dataset.
-As in UNITER, we construct a mini-batch for each GPU of a matched image-text pair, \textit{t}-1 negative images, and \textit{t}-1 negative texts where $t$ is set as 32.
-Besides, we take a fully-connected network on top of $\mathbf{h}_{{\rm cls}}$ and adopt the binary cross-entropy loss as supervision signal.
-The finetuning iterations are up to 10K by following linear decay scheduling with initial lr 7e-5 for Transformer, 1e-4 for CNNs.
-Top-K (R@K, $K\in\{1, 5, 10\}$) recall is the evaluation metric.
+\textbf{Image-Text Retrieval} aims retrieval an image when give a specific caption, or vice versa.
 As in Tab.\ref{res_tab1}\&\ref{res_tab2}, we achieve superior performances in all evaluation settings on both datasets, especially outperforming SOHO by 5.65\% and 4.90\% R@1 in Flickr30k-IR/-TR, 1.71\% and 3.52\% R@1 in MSCOCO-IR/-TR 1K test set as well as 6.04\% and 7.88\% in the 5K test set.
-Besides, we also outperform the two-step pretraining SOTA approach UNIMO by a moderate margin, despite that they use additional outdomain datasets, text corpus, image collections, and adversarial training.
-Such improvement indicates the superiority of our object-aware multi-modal representation from the E2E pretraining framework.
+It is worthing noting that we outperform the two-step pretraining SOTA approach UNIMO by a moderate margin, despite that they use additional outdomain datasets, text corpus, image collections, and adversarial training.

-\paragraph{Visual Entailment (VE):} VE task aims to predict whether an image semantically entails the text and requires fine-grained reasoning ability in a model.
-VE dataset is built upon SNLI~\cite{bowman2015large} and Flickr30k.
-Each image-text pair is assigned with one of three classes: \textit{entailment, neutral, contradiction}.
-As in UNITER, we formulate it as 3-way classification problem based on $\mathbf{h}_{{\rm \mathbf{cls}}}$.
-The batch size is 32 per GPU while other finetuning strategies are the same.